 For B2B applications: internal tools, client-facing portals, process automations.
 The ceiling question matters most.
 A prototype that your operations team ends up relying on daily needs to be maintainable.
 The tool that produced it determines how easy or difficult that becomes.
 The cost of building an AI agent is a useful reference for where vibe coding ends and engineering begins.

 Vibe coding tools perform well in the build phase.
 The gap shows up after the build: reliability under load, integrations with enterprise systems, security requirements, and the ability for an engineer to take over when the AI can’t get unstuck.
+If you want the broader business framing before choosing any tool, start with what vibe coding actually is.
 For products that need to hold up in a business environment, that gap determines whether vibe coding was a shortcut or a detour.

 Frequently Asked Questions